 deserted in the realization that they could not help

 but bend in the heat of a world on fire.

 Should I find that beast at the end of the labyrinth,

 I pray it would rip open my belly with its claws.

-As the stones in my stomach roll out one by one,
+As the stones roll out one by one,

-I imagine they will create a trail out of this maze
+I imagine they will create a path out of this maze

 for someone braver than I to follow.